ejbaker/batman-movies/README.md

 The View Details button was not called for by the comp, but given how easy it was to provide both it and View on IMDB, that is likely what I would do in a real-world situation -- build both options, then bring it back to the project manager to see which one is preferred.

+Data is pulled from the API on each refresh and pulled from an internal variable during normal navigation.
+For a real-world project, data would be persisted, either with caching or a DB.

+Passes both included unit and e2e tests, which can be run with `ng test` and `ng e2e` respectively.

 ## Angular 7 modules

 * @angular/animations